Property Taxes 101:

 It is common, particularly with first-time home buyers, to forget to factor in taxes and insurance with their monthly mortgage payments.
 You can find yourself stretched thin when you start paying that extra several hundred dollars a month.

 One of the ways to lower your property taxes in Texas is to qualify for any one of the different exemptions available.
 If your home is valued at $75,000, for example, but you have a $10,000 exemption, you are only taxed on the new value, $65,000 ($75k – $10k exemption).

 Two common exemptions are a disability homestead and the over 65 homestead exemption.
 There are also homeowners with a disabilities exemption, not to be confused with the disability homestead exemption.
 If you cannot work due to physical or mental disability, you may qualify for this exemption.

-There are a number of exemptions you may qualify for, but you have to do your research and apply for them on your own.
+There are a number of exemptions you may qualify for, but you have to do your research and apply for them on your own or you can let the Hegwood Group help you find out if you qualify for an exemption.
 Just because your military spouse dies in combat does not automatically give you the exemption; you have to apply for it.
 Check with your local tax professional who is familiar with real estate tax exemptions, as these can really make a difference to your bottom line.